Canada women's junior national goalball team

 Canada women's junior national goalball team is the women's junior national team of Canada.
 Goalball is a team sport designed specifically for athletes with a vision impairment.
-The teamtakes part in international competitions.
+The team takes part in international competitions.

 IBSA World Youth and Student Games

 2007 USA

 The 2007 IBSA World Youth and Student Games were held in the United States.
 The team was one of four teams participating, with the United States finishing first, Germany second, Russia third and Canada fourth.

 2009 Colorado Springs

 The 2009 IBSA World Youth and Student Championships were held in Colorado Springs, Colorado, United States of America.
 Canada fielded a youth team of: